joequery/SnipSnip/README.md

     cd SnipSnip
     sudo setup.py install

+This installs the snipsnip script and creates a ~/.snipsnip directory.
+Since SnipSnip will need to create an index, the ~/.snipsnip directory will need appropriate permissions.

+    sudo chmod -R 777 ~/.snipsnip

 ## Usage
 run `snipsnip` from the terminal.
 Before you can create a code snippet, you need to create programming language/frameworks categories by going to